irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

-The IRTF seeks to encourage research relating to the development of the Internet in all its diversity and for all its users, considering both technical and societal challenges of such development.
+The IRTF seeks to encourage research relating to the development of the Internet in all its diversity and for all its users, considering both technical, economic, and societal challenges of such development.

 To encourage broad participation, reflecting this diversity, participants should consider accessibility and access-related concerns when organising